 “Agreed.”

 Both Cyial and Nayleen moved to the doors and shoved.
-With a creaking groan followed by a low whine, they began to creak open.
+It took a bit of grunting and groaning as they used as much strength as they could muster.
+Moving two giant iron doors manually for two teenagers, one of which was clearly exhausted and much more petite than a human his age, was no small feat.
+With a creaking groan followed by a low whine, they thankfully began to creak open.
 They held the door open for Sairek and he pushed himself back up to his feet and walked on through, then they closed the gate back up behind themselves after passing through them as well.

 Sairek remembered Varhi saying that past the gates was a cemetery, and as they walked forward through the fog, that was apparently true.
 Off to their left was a few graves… which Sairek noted that some seemed to be… uprooted.
 That caused him to gulp.
 Apparently old corpses weren’t entirely immune to being controlled as well after all...

 “We need to follow the pathway this way from what I saw of Varhi’s map.”
-Cyial said, leading the way.
+Cyial huffed, leading the way.
 “There should be another gate just over here.”

-“Hopefully it’s not as stupidly large as the last one.”
+“Hopefully it’s not as stupidly large as the last one.
+Or locked...”
 Nayleen grumbled.

 Jogging on ahead, Nayleen reached the gates, which were indeed much smaller in comparison and tested it.
 It didn’t open, so she searched around the surface, then found another lock, this one in reach.
 She used the key on that one too, after which Cyial pushed it open and held it open for Sairek and Nayleen both, before closing it up and following behind them.

-“Okay, we should be out of Karvadean village territory properly now… there may be more herders along the way… which way do we go now, though…?”
+“Okay, we should be out of Karvadean village territory properly now… There may be more herders along the way though… Which way do we go now?”
 Nayleen asked.

 “F...Follow… the path… just keep going…” Varhi rasped, then coughed once weakly.
 He lifted his head up from Sairek’s shoulder and looked at Nayleen through half-lidded eyes.
 “There… There should be a… a rope bridge… further south… going eastward over the river… that leads out to the ocean…